twodogmeimei/my-reading/management/strategic-doing.md

 One of the ways to assure deep, focused group conversations is to pay attention to the size of the group having the conversation.

 optimal group size:
-- Amazon's Jeff Bezos's “two‐pizza
+- Amazon's Jeff Bezos's "two‐pizza
 - Decide & Deliver: 7 persons and that every person beyond seven reduced the team's effectiveness by 10%
 - Psychological Sciences: 5 persons